Microservice-API-Patterns/MDSL-Specification/dsl-core/README.md

     4. Press _Add_.
     5. Press _Select All_ and then _Next >_.
     6. Finish the installation wizard and restart Eclipse.

+## Bumping Snapshot Version
+To update all the POM and MANIFEST files to a new snapshot version use the following two commands:

+ 1. `mvn versions:set -DgenerateBackupPoms=false -DnewVersion=x.y.z-SNAPSHOT` (replace _x.y.z_ with the preferred version)
+ 2. `mvn org.eclipse.tycho:tycho-versions-plugin:1.2.0:update-eclipse-metadata` (do *not* replace 1.2.0, the version of the Tycho plugin)

+Having the two commands executed, you can commit the changed pom.xml's, MANIFEST.MF's and feature.xml files.
+You may want to build again from scratch too (see above).

 ## Context Mapper
 Context Mapper can generate MDSL from bounded contexts and their aggregates.
 So you might want to install it too.